Online advertising is a must if you want to accelerate your revenue growth, and the advantages cannot be ignored.

 If the user is into photography as a passion, profession, or hobby, it’s safe to assume that their search habits will contain searches around these terms.
 Those users will be placed into an ‘affinity’ group.

 As you can see from my search above for ‘best DSLRs to buy 2019’, the results at the top of the page (known as ‘above the fold’) is dominated by online advertising.
 This search term isn’t even product specific, and yet I see ads before I see the position zero snippet from Digital Camera World.

 Search advertising feeds almost instant, and incredibly accurate, data back to you.
-This data can be used across other, slow-burn, channels really effectively.
+This data can be used across other, slow-burn, channels really effectively to increase your ROI.

 And, of course, it feeds back into a continuous improvement model for your paid ads too – like how we drive 88% of all leads for a packaging company – meaning you get better results, whilst paying less (whether in online advertising costs or cost per conversion, or both).